-- A government officer is an employee of a GSF Agency, the head of a GSF Agency, a statutory officer who exercises functions in relation to a Public Service agency or anyone else prescribed to be a government officer in the regulations (for example, this could include certain classes of contractors). - The requirements of a government officer are not materially different from those that apply to public servants under the existing legislative framework, but will now extend to all government officers under the GSF Bill. - The delegation provisions within the GSF Bill enable the Minister, Treasurer, and Accountable Authority to delegate and subdelegate a broader set of functions, which can impact government officers. - The GSF Bill also includes three guiding values: accountability, integrity, and transparency.
+- A government officer is: an employee of a GSF agency; the head of a GSF agency; a statutory officer who exercises functions in relation to a Public Service agency; or anyone else prescribed to be a government officer in the regulations.
+The last category could include, for example certain classes of contractors. - The GSF Bill also includes three guiding values for government officers: accountability, integrity, and transparency. - These values and principles are not materially different from those that apply to public servants under the existing legislative framework, but apply to a broader category of people. - The delegation provisions within the GSF Bill enable the Minister, Treasurer, and Accountable Authorities (amongst others) to delegate and sub-delegate a broad set of functions to government officers.